xian-network/docs/src/token-contest.md

 🎯 **Can you create the next viral token on Xian?**

-To kickstart the ecosystem, we’re launching the **Xian Token Launch Contest** — a high-impact, one-time event where **you can win liquidity for your token** once it gains traction, community, and real usage.
+To kickstart the ecosystem, we’re launching the **Xian Token Launch Contest** — a high-impact, one-time event where **you can win XIAN** once it gains traction, community, and real usage.

 ---